dhappy/courier/README.md

 The Courier then gets a chat session with the Dealer.
 They coordinate on where the parcel is to be picked up.

+As the Courier is driving their phone is working as a livestreaming dash cam.
+If they are stopped for any reason they can escalate their situation to get realtime legal advice as they encounter the police.

 When the parcel is picked up, it is marked with a GUID in the form of a QR code.

-That GUID is used to find the address of the chat room with the recipient.
 The Courier then finds the Customer and delivers the parcel.

-The inventory of the parcel as well as information to open it such as combinations for locks is communicated via the Deals/Seeking database.
+The inventory of the parcel associated with the GUID as well as information to open it such as combinations for locks is communicated via the Deals/Seeking database.

 The Customer inventories the parcel and reviews the Courier, the parcel contents, and the Dealer.